barseghyanartur/faker-file/README.rst

 Support
 =======
-For any security issues contact me at the e-mail given in the `Author`_ section.
+For security issues contact me at the e-mail given in the `Author`_ section.

 For overall issues, go to `GitHub <https://github.com/barseghyanartur/faker-file/issues>`_.